PoojaFirmware/CPrograms/Structure_union/linked_list/Readme.md

 6. **Delete First Node**: Delete the first node.
 7. **Delete Last Node**: Delete the last node.
 8. **Search in List**: Search for a specific value.
-9. **Split List**: Split the circular list into two circular lists.
+9. **Split List**: Split the circular list into two circular lists. && **Split Circular List into Halves**: Split into two equal or nearly equal parts.
 10. **Convert to Singly Linked List**: Convert the circular linked list to a singly linked list.

 ### Intermediate Questions